 It must be stated that a system of internal financial control can provide only reasonable and not absolute assurance against material misstatement or loss.

-Statement of the SRA Board's Responsibilities in respect of the financial statements
+Statement of the SRA Board's Responsibilities in respect of the financial statements fund has been delegated by the Council to the Solicitors Regulation Authority Limited.

 Council of the Law Society